piggly-dev/pix-por-piggly/README.md

 Algumas melhorias no layout da página de pagamento Pix estão sendo planejadas.

-> Em breve mudaremos a nossa biblioteca de QR Code, que exige a versão 7.4 do PHP, para aumentar a compatibilidade do plugin.

 ## Perguntas Frequentes ##

 ### Qual é a licença do plugin? ###